BrityHemming/todo-app-react/README.md

 //To have the same result as componentDidMount() we can send an empty array.
 Knowing that an empty set does never change, the effect will run only once.
 ```

+## Forms

+HTML form elements work a bit differently from other DOM elements in React, because form elements naturally keep some internal state.

+This form has the default HTML form behaviour of browsing to a new page when the user submits the form.
+If you want this behaviour in React, it just works.
+But in most cases, it’s convenient to have a JavaScript function that handles the submission of the form and has access to the data that the user entered into the form.
+The standard way to achieve this is with a technique called “controlled components”.

+### value

+The `value` attribute is supported by `<input>`, `<select>` and `<textarea>` components.
+You can use it to set the value of the component.
+This is useful for building controlled components. `defaultValue` is the uncontrolled equivalent, which sets the value of the component when it is first mounted.

+### Controlled Components

+In HTML, form elements such as `<input>`, `<textarea>`, and `<select>` typically maintain their own state and update it based on user input.
+In React, mutable state is typically kept in the state property of components, and only updated with `[setState()](https://reactjs.org/docs/react-component.html#setstate)`

+We can combine the two by making the React state be the “single source of truth”.
+Then the React component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is controlled by React in this way is called a “controlled component”.

+`handleChange` runs on every keystroke to update the React state, the displayed value will update as the user types.

+With a controlled component, the input’s value is always driven by the React state.
+While this means you have to type a bit more code, you can now pass the value to other UI elements too, or reset it from other event handlers.